Iran–North Korea relations: History

 Despite the two countries' shared antagonism to U.S. foreign policies, the specific national interests of the North Korea and the Islamic Republic of Iran were often considerably different from each other.
 For instance, North Korea, though it provided Iran with military assistance during the Iran–Iraq War (an act that induced Baghdad to break diplomatic relations with Pyongyang on 10 October 1980), made repeated attempts to normalize its relations with the Iraqi government.
 In 1982, the North Korean authorities secretly invited an Iraqi delegation to Pyongyang, but the Iraqi government sent only an unofficial representative.
-The talks failed, but the attempt revealed that North Korea was not ideologically committed to Iran's crusade against Saddam Hussein.
-The Iranian leaders decided to maintain diplomatic relations with both North and South Korea.
+In 1983, the head of the DPRK trade office in Kuwait attempted to persuade Iraqi Foreign Minister Tariq Aziz to allow North Korea to reopen its embassy in Baghdad, but to no avail, because the DPRK wanted to reach reconciliation with Iraq without discontinuing its arms shipments to Iran.
+These aborted North Korean initiatives revealed that Pyongyang was not ideologically committed to Iran's crusade against Saddam Hussein.
+In turn, the Iranian leaders decided to maintain diplomatic relations with both North and South Korea.
 During the recent inter-Korean security crises (like the ROKS Cheonan sinking and the Bombardment of Yeonpyeong), Iranian news agencies usually quoted the statements of the Korean Central News Agency in parallel with the statements made by Western and South Korean politicians, without showing any detectable preference for either side.

 Nor were the two states in full concord in adopting a position toward the various manifestations of international terrorism.
-On the one hand, both Iran and the North Korea provided military assistance to Hezbollah in Lebanon, and they actively sided with Syrian president Bashar al-Assad against the Syrian wing of the Islamic State of Iraq and the Levant during the Syrian civil war.
-On the other hand, North Korea and Iran held substantially different views about the conflicts in which the Taliban, the Boko Haram, and the Iraqi wing of ISIL were involved.
-While the North Korea stressed that U.S. efforts to suppress these organizations constituted interference in the internal affairs of Afghanistan, Nigeria, and Iraq, the Iranian leaders, who regarded Sunni Salafi extremism as a direct threat to their own interests, repeatedly accused America of not striving hard enough to eliminate these groups or even seeking to reach an agreement with them.
+On the one hand, both Iran and the North Korea provided military assistance to Hezbollah in Lebanon, and they actively sided with Syrian president Bashar al-Assad against terrorist organizations such as the Islamic State of Iraq and the Levant during the Syrian civil war.
+On the other hand, North Korea and Iran held substantially different views about the conflicts in which the Taliban, Boko Haram, and the Iraqi wing of ISIL were involved.
+While the North Koreans stressed that U.S. efforts to suppress these organizations constituted interference in the internal affairs of Afghanistan, Nigeria, and Iraq, the Iranian leaders, who regarded Sunni Salafi extremism as a direct threat to their own interests, repeatedly accused America of not striving hard enough to eliminate these groups or even seeking to reach an agreement with them.